Having some problems with reception?

 Once you have properly installed the antenna, changed the input on your TV to 'ANTENNA', and run a channel scan, you should be receiving at least some of your local channels.
 If this is not the case, the reason could be one of the following:

 There is not a clear line of sight to the broadcast towers.

-If hills or other geographic features are in between the broadcast towers and the antenna, you would not be receiving enough signals.
-Elevating the antenna higher, either by placing it in a higher location or using a taller mast, would increase the signal reception.
-Other buildings, trees, or even shrubs will block signal from reaching the antenna.
-Try to get the clearest most unobstructed view to the broadcast tower possible.
+If hills, trees, buildings, or other geographic features are in between the broadcast towers and the antenna, the signals might not be able to reach your antenna.
+Elevating the antenna, either by placing it in a higher location or using a taller mast, will increase the signal reception.
+The goal is to achieve the most unobstructed line of sight to the broadcast towers as possible.

-You are more than 70 miles from the broadcast towers or out of the range for the antenna.
+You are more than 70 miles from the broadcast towers or beyond the range of the antenna.

-The curvature of the earth limits most people to about 70 miles of range.
-Go to www.antennapoint.com and enter your address or zip code to ensure you are within the range of the broadcast towers.
-If you are over 70 miles from the broadcast tower, reception is possible if the appropriate equipment is used and the right conditions are present.
+The curvature of the earth limits most antennas to about 70 miles of range.
+Go to www.antennapoint.com and enter your address or zip code to ensure you are within the range of the broadcast towers in your area.
+If you are over 70 miles from the broadcast tower(s), reception is possible if the appropriate equipment is used and the right conditions are present.

 Faulty Digital Tuner

-It doesn’t happen often, but a digital tuner can be faulty.
-Since the ATSC tuner is separate from HDMI or other inputs, the tuner would not affect any other portion of the television.
-It is possible for a tuner to be faulty on a new TV right out of the box.
+It doesn’t happen often, but it is possible for the tuner to be faulty on a new TV, right out of the box.
+The ATSC tuner is separate from the HDMI or other inputs, so the tuner would not affect any other portion of the television.
 As a second step in troubleshooting, try installing the antenna and cable to a secondary TV.